Holographic Transmitarray Antenna with linear Polarization in X band: Holographic Transmitarray Description

-Eq.(5) is a modulated cosine function.
-As the cosine function generates positive, negative, and zero values, Eq.(4) always generate reactance values between ± 360 ohms.
-However, according to Fig.\ref{fig:fig1}, a transmission artificial impedance surface cannot generate such reactance values while experiencing transmission magnitudes better than -1 dB.
-Therefore, Eq.(8) cannot be implemented as a holographic TA.
-However, it can be implemented as a holographic RA, similar to holographic RAs proposed in [2,3,5].
-We dub this impedance zone 'holographic reflectarray antenna zone (HRAZ)' or 'holographic transmitarray forbidden zone (HTAFZ).'
+For a linear space feed holographic transmitarray antenna, the reference wave is a spherical wave emitted by the horn antenna, and the object wave is a plane wave with a directed beam at ($\theta_b$,$\phi_b$), as defined in Eq.(6) and Eq.(7), where $\vec{r}_i=x_i\hat{x}+y_i\hat{y}$ and $\vec{r}_b=(\sin(\theta_b)\cos(\phi_b)\hat{x}+\sin(\theta_b)\cos(\phi_b)\hat{y}+\cos(\theta_b)\hat{z})$, as illustrated in Fig.\ref{fig:fig5}.
+By substituting Eq.(6) and Eq.(7) in Eq.(5), the mathematical hologram is obtained from Eq.(8).
+Note that ($x_f$,$y_f$,H) designates for the feed position.
+According to Fig.\ref{fig:fig1}, a transmission artificial impedance surface cannot generate reactance values between ± 360,± 400, and ± 460 ohms while experiencing $|S_{21}|$ better than -1 dB when the resistance value equals 5, 20, and 50 ohms, respectively.
+Eq.(5) is a modulated cosine function and generates values between X±M. Depending on X and M values, X+M and X-M can be lower or upper bands of the reactance (susceptance)range, which may have positive or negative signs.
+If both bands have positive signs, Eq.(5) generates only-inductive reactance values, and if they have negative signs, Eq.(5) generates only-capacitive reactance values.
+As it is required to construct holograms by using inductive and capacitive unit-cells ( create resonances), X+M and X-M must have opposite signs.
+In this case, Eq.(5) generates reactance values between ±360, ±400, and ±460 ohms.
+It may also generate values greater than +360 ohms and less than -360 ohms, greater than +400 ohms and less than -400 ohms, and greater than +460 ohms and less than -460 ohms.
+For example, when X=-100 and M=800, the reactance values lie between -900 and +700 ohms, including between ±360, ±400, and ±480 ohms.
+Another example, when X=-15 and M=105, the reactance values lie between -120 and 90 ohms, as subsets of between ±360, ±400, and ±460 ohms.
+Therefore, Eq.(5) cannot be used to implement a holographic TA, while it can be used to implement holographic RA, similar to the ones proposed in Ref.
+2 and Ref.
+5. We dub this impedance zone "holographic reflectarray antenna zone (HRAZ)" or "holographic transmitarray forbidden zone (HTAFZ)."
 Here, a solution is proposed to avoid HTAFZ.
-First, Eq.(8) is converted to two equations by creating two conditions.
+First, Eq.(5) is converted to two equations by creating two conditions.
 Second, two arbitrary constants are added to these equations.
 Because X is the arbitrary average impedance (admittance) value and does not contain the amplitude and phase information of the object waves, we are allowed to change it.
-The new impedance (admittance) description of the hologram is given by Eq.(9):

-where A and B are the two arbitrary constants.
+The new impedance (admittance) description of the hologram is given by Eq.(9): where A and B are the two arbitrary constants.
 By adequately determining these values, the hologram can pass the HTAFZ.
 The holographic technique can be applied to generate more than one object wave.
 In this case, the hologram records the information (phase and amplitude) of all object waves.
-The superposition of the object waves is expressed Eq.(10).
+The superposition of the object waves is expressed in Eq.(10), where $\psi^{i}_{obj}$ is the $i^{th}$ object wave.